Sanchez Fischer Levine, LLP

 Overview

-He is a veteran litigator that has handled matters from inception through final appeals in both state and federal courts, as well as arbitral tribunals.
-He specializes in complex law and motion practice, global litigation strategy, and appeals, and has successfully represented numerous corporate entities and foreign government agencies in U.S. litigation.
-Those matters have included contractual and other business disputes, intellectual property/counterfeiting matters, defamation/First Amendment issues, and international law.
+He is an award-winning, veteran litigator that has handled matters from inception through final appeals in both state and federal courts, as well as arbitral tribunals.
+His litigation work focuses on complex law and motion practice, appeals, and global litigation strategy in matters involving multiple jurisdictions and countries.
+Those matters often include contract, fraud, and other business-related disputes, intellectual property/counterfeiting matters, data privacy violations, the application of international and foreign law, and defamation/First Amendment issues.

 Commercial/International Litigation